 Jayadratha – Brother-in-law of the Kauravas

-On the thirteenth day of the war, Dronacharya arranged the Kaurava forces in the deadly Chakra-Vyuha formation, a formation that few warriors could penetrate.
-Young Abhimanyu, the son of Arjuna, knew how to enter this formation but did not know how to break out of it.
-When Abhimanyu broke into the Chakra-Vyuha, the Pandavas tried to follow, but Jayadratha used Shiva’s boon to intercept and prevent them from aiding Abhimanyu.
-The other four Pandavas—Yudhishthira, Bhima, Nakula, and Sahadeva—were held back, while Arjuna was far away on another part of the battlefield.
+On the thirteenth day of the war, Dronacharya arranged the Kaurava forces in the deadly Chakra-Vyuha formation.
+It was during this event that Abhimanyu – The Brave Young Warrior, Arjuna’s son, demonstrated great valor by entering the formation but did not know how to break out of it.
+When Abhimanyu – The Brave Young Warrior broke into the Chakra-Vyuha, the Pandavas tried to follow, but Jayadratha used Shiva’s boon to intercept and prevent them from aiding Abhimanyu.
+The other four Pandavas-Yudhishthira, Bhima, Nakula, and Sahadeva – The Fifth Pandava-were held back, while Arjuna was far away on another part of the battlefield.
 As a result, Abhimanyu was left isolated and ultimately slain by the combined might of the Kaurava warriors.
 Thus, Jayadratha played a crucial role in Abhimanyu’s tragic death, which deeply angered Arjuna.

 Arjuna vowed that by sunset the next day, he would kill Jayadratha to avenge his son’s death.
 If he failed to do so, he would commit suicide by self-immolation.
 The following day, the Kauravas rallied around Jayadratha to protect him, but with Krishna’s help, Arjuna broke through their defense.
 As the sun began to set, Krishna created an illusion of sunset, prompting Jayadratha to step out of his hiding place, believing Arjuna’s vow to be nullified.
 At that moment, Krishna dispelled the illusion, and Arjuna took his shot, severing Jayadratha’s head.